kkmzero/isampp/docs/manual.md

 File:   i_explosions.inc
 ```

-There are 14 types of available explosions and you can test every explosion in sandbox gamemode with in-game command **/explosion [ID]**.
-These identifiers can be used with both functions *CreateExplosion* or *CreateExplosionForPlayer*.
+There are 14 types of available explosions and you can test every explosion type in sandbox gamemode with in-game command **/explosion [ID]**.
+These identifiers can be used as input parameters in functions *CreateExplosion* or *CreateExplosionForPlayer*.
 </br></br>

 | Identifier            | Value | Description                                        |